Clarifying Your Values: Enhance Your Life Direction

 Hennessy Clinical Psychology

 Consistently persisting in our own best interest is a universal human struggle.
 When we clearly articulate our values, create consistent actions, and then schedule those actions in our lives, it becomes a guiding beacon.
-It is similar to a lighthouse that helps us navigate the seas of ever changing emotional wind and waves.
+It is similar to a lighthouse that helps us navigate the seas of ever–changing emotional wind and waves.

 Values act as compass points for our lives.
 They are not simply goals or desires but deeply held beliefs that reflect who we are and what genuinely matters to us.
 Understanding and applying our values is foundational to psychological health.
-When we articulate our values, translate them into consistent actions, and schedule those actions into our routines, we strengthen our capacity for direction, resilience, and well being.
+When we articulate our values, translate them into consistent actions, and schedule those actions into our routines, we strengthen our capacity for direction, resilience, and wellbeing.

-Clarifying Your Values | What Exactly Are Values
+Clarifying Your Values | What Exactly Are Values?

 Values are enduring principles that guide how we want to behave and what we choose to prioritise.
 They influence how we make decisions, how we relate to others, and how we shape our futures.